-Access Team / Adult Triage Team 0300 1234131 option 3/01872326433 adultssafeguardingconcerns@cornwall.gov.uk
+Access Team/Adult Triage Team 0300 1234 131 option 3 01872 326433

 Introduction:

 National Leadership Team Statement on Safeguarding:

 The National Leadership Team of Elim are committed to creating healthy churches and safe spaces for all.
 We recognise the ways in which children and adults can be at risk of harm or abuse, so endeavour to create a culture to minimise opportunities for abuse to occur.
 This requires having a safeguarding policy that sets out clearly defined principles, standards and guidelines required to keep everyone safe.
 The policy includes procedures for reporting suspicions or allegations of abuse, as well as practical guidance for safer recruitment, and church wide safeguarding training and supervision for all individuals working with children and adults at risk.